TIGER-AI-Lab/MAmmoTH2/math_eval/README.md

 bash run_7B_moe_plus.sh
 ```

 The results will fluctuate depending on the library version and devices.
-Please refer to our requirements.txt for our exact version.
+We run on A100 cards and use the library provided in requirements.txt.